Table of Contents

 Customize Image Height

-For a single post image, the theme default value is 56.25%
+For a single post image, the theme default is 56.25%

 .c-post-image-wrap:after {